sonatype/docker-nexus/README.md

 To build:

-Copy the sources down and do the build-
+Copy the Dockerfile and do the build-

 ```
-# docker build --rm=true --tag=<username>/nexus .
+$ docker build --rm=true --tag=sonatype/nexus .
 ```